objectives materials technology background activities assessment resources

 3. You might decide to study the practices of traiteurs or treaters.
 Do students know anyone in their community who others go to for help with illness?
 Screen a selection of the film Good for What Ails You: Secrets of the Bayou Healers, which features an online study guide.
 Students could embark on a fieldwork project to study healers and beliefs about health in their community.

 6. With students, design an intergenerational exchange between your students and a group of older citizens that allows both groups to hear stories from the other using tools from Unit II to record information and secure permission to use it for educational purposes.
 In this case, students will be sharing stories as well and should plan to record themselves as well as their interviewees.
 By starting with the general topic of rites of passage, students can initiate discussions with older people, working individually or in teams.
 Ideally, students and older people will find a rapport and learn something about the cycle of life from each other.
 Students might ask interviewees to describe a milestone they find important, or students might choose one such as marriage, first job, having children.
 Another tack is to interview elders about traditions and skills they have passed on.
 Ask students to read how the young apprentice of Cajun fiddler Hadley Castille finally took his lessons seriously in the Introduction of Keeping It Alive.
 If this is written above your students' reading ability, refer to the Adaptation Strategies for ways to adjust and modify it to levels your students can understand.
 After recording interviewees' stories, students share a story, "Now I'd like to tell you a story about a milestone in my life."
 Students may have decided before the interview what story they will tell, or the interview might influence their choice.
 This activity could involve a one-time visit or an ongoing relationship between adolescents and elders.
-(See Nourishing the Heart, Generating Community, and other materials in Lesson Resources below for information on designing successful intergenerational projects.)
+(See Nourishing the Heart, Generating Community, and other materials in Unit IX Resources for information on designing successful intergenerational projects.)

 8th Grade Explorations and Extensions